vozellad/dvozella_jobs_project/README.md

 Click the Map button to view the locations of the jobs.<br>
 The more jobs currently listed, the longer it will take for the map to build.<br>

-What is missing for Sprint 4 is making the GUI tests run headless so GitHub actions can run them.
+Nothing is missing for the Sprints.